 After driving a short distance from the main road, we entered the gates of Kambi ya Juu Integrated School in Isiolo South Constituency, Isiolo County.
 We were greeted with a warm welcome from the school’s administration followed by a spurt of hand sanitizer to our palms.
+The grins on the faces of the school’s administration and the chuckles from the children at the school mask the institution’s long standing needs.

 Upon arrival, Rejoice Africa Initiative (RAI) and Global New Generation Kenya teams handed over foodstuffs, soaps and masks to the school’s administration – items that were central to the immediate needs of the school.

+We were briefed before the visit that there is a shortage of food supply to the 359 children at Kambi ya Juu, 32 of whom are visually impaired and fully under the care of the school.
+But this is only half the story as far as the needs of the school are concerned.
 Kambi ya Juu Primary School was started in 1982 by the Anglican Church of Kenya (ACK), and later became an integrated school in 1985 in order to serve both non-disabled and visually impaired learners.
 The integration was initiated by a visually impaired philanthropist – Reuben Oyani – who mobilized funds to construct a shelter in the school for visually impaired children.
+The school mainly hosts children who are visually impaired, but also serves children with various forms physical disabilities.
+It also acts as a child rescue center providing refuge for girls at risk of early marriages, orphaned and neglected children and children living with HIV/AIDS.

 According to Jennifer – the head teacher at the school – even though the school is under the national government, and therefore a recipient of monetary support from the Ministry of Education, the support only covers the costs of school stationery, such as chalks and books despite the need for food as well.